robertorojasp06/recist-dataset/README.md

 	- `series.json` was obtained in the `Images` subsection using the `get_data_from_orthanc.py` script.
 	- `windows_mapping.json` is obtained using the `create_windows_mapping.py` from the [FONDEF repository](https://github.com/covasquezv/FONDEF_ID23I10337/tree/dev/hcuch-data).

-#### Replace NIfTI CT images
-1. Convert DICOM files of CT series into compressed nifti files using the `convert_dicom_to_nifti.py` script.
-2. Replace the train and test `images` in the corresponding folders inside `nifti`. **Note:** This is required because for the rest of the community, the NIfTI files can only be obtained from the DICOM files.

 ### Steps to obtain the final data from raw data

+1. Run the `get_final_metadata.py` script to get the final version of all metadata files.
+2. Convert DICOM (`.dcm`) files of CT series into compressed NIfTI (`.nii.gz`) files using the `convert_dicom_to_nifti.py` script.
+Make sure to select the final versions of `series.json` and `patients.csv`.
+3. Replace the resulting train and test `images` in the corresponding folders inside the `raw`folder (`raw/images/nifti/train/images` for train, `raw/images/nifti/test/images` for test). **Note:** Steps 2 and 3 are required because for the rest of the community, the NIfTI files can only be obtained from the DICOM files.
-1. Run `get_3d_instance_annotated_lesions.py` script to convert `raw` annotated data to `final` annotated data, containing masks with individual lesion instances.
-See the help using the flag `-h` to understand the input arguments.
+4. Run `get_3d_instance_annotated_lesions.py` script to convert `raw` annotated data to `final` annotated data, containing masks with individual lesion instances.
+See the help using the flag `-h` to understand the input arguments. **Note:** You have to run this script separately for the train and test sets.
-2. Run the `get_final_metadata.py` script to get the final version of all metadata files.
-3. Copy the `raw/images/nifti/train/images` folder containing the CT series in nifti format to its corresponding location in the `final` folder (do this for the train and test subsets).
+5. Copy the `raw/images/nifti/train/images` and `raw/images/nifti/test/images` folders containing the CT series in nifti format to their corresponding locations in the `final` folder.
-4. Make sure to have the following folder structure:
+6. Make sure to have the following folder structure:
 	<pre><code>
 	📁 final
 	├── 📁 images